JWCS0/COMP10050/readme.txt

 When checking if a move is valid the following algorithm is used:
-    Check linearly in each of the 8 ordinal directions for opposite piece if opposite color found, keep going in that direction if same color found in that "line"      = invalid capturing line if end of board reached                 = invalid capturing line if blank space at end                   = valid capturing line ^ If there is at least one valid capturing line, the move/position is valid
+    Check linearly in each of the 8 ordinal directions for opposite piece if opposite color found, keep going in that direction if player's colour is found in that "line"      = valid capturing line if end of board reached                         = invalid capturing line if blank space at end                           = invalid capturing line ^ If there is at least one valid capturing line, the move/position is valid

 To check if there are moves available for the player in a turn the above algorithm is used on each 'blank' square at the beginning of the player's turn.